danilo-89/Memory-Card-Game---Match-Pairs/README.md

 - Simple game of memory (other names: Concentration, Match Match, Match Up, Pelmanism, Shinkei-suijaku, Pexeso or Pairs);
 - Completely in HTML, CSS and vanilla JavaScript;
 - Responsive design;
-- Tested and working on Chrome, Firefox, Edge, IE(9>), Opera and Brave.
+- Tested on Chrome, Firefox, Edge, IE(9>), Opera and Brave.

 ### Preview
 -------------